Who am I? I find myself asking this question a lot lately.

 Attaching our identity to what we do is the reason we lose our sense of self when our careers and interest change.

-Still, there was nothing caprice about that decision for many years; my mind was daunted with thoughts of living a life where my identity wasn’t attached to a person or my career.
+Still, there was nothing caprice about that decision for many years; my mind was daunted with thoughts of living a life where my identity wasn’t attached to a relationship or my career.

 It didn’t take long for me to conclude that I associated my doingness to my beingness, and if I wasn’t doing anything, then I felt like I wasn’t anything.
 I wasn’t essential or respected and even loved.
 But as I questioned those feelings, I realized they rooted in fear, fear of not accepting myself.
 I had finally come to terms with whom I was, and that who I was in relationship to others did not validate my existence.